tuliotoffolo/wta/README.md

-# Branch-and-adjust for the Weapon Target Assignment Problem (WTA)
+# Branch-and-adjust for a theoretical Weapon Target Assignment Problem (WTA)

 Written by **Túlio Toffolo** and **Konstantin Pavlikov**.